tmitchel/NNClassifiers/README.md

 An example usage is shown below

-    python run_network.py -i DY -N
+    python run_network.py -i DY -l my_network.json

-This will run the default network trained to separate H->TT from DY+N-Jets on an input file named DY.h5.
+This will load the model parameters (including the name) from my_network.json and run the trained network on an input file named DY.h5.
 The output file will be output_files/DY_NN.root

 More command-line options exist for convenince.
 They can be seen with